Saltar al contenido principal

 Cultura Indígena y Tradiciones Yucatecas

 Major cultural events include Día de los Muertos (Oct 31–Nov 2), the Maya New Year celebrations, and the Festival Internacional Xcaret México.
-These celebrations offer a window into the deep spiritual and communal traditions of the Maya people.
+These celebrations offer a window into the deep spiritual and communal traditions of the Maya people of Quintana Roo.

 palette

-Jade jewelry, stone carvings, and intricate hand-woven textiles — millennia of Maya and Yucatec artistic tradition.
+Jade jewelry, stone carvings, and intricate hand-woven textiles — three millennia of Maya and Yucatec artistic tradition preserved in Quintana Roo.

 restaurant